kentjhenly/kentjhenly.github.io/README.md

 - An interactive world map to highlight countries I've visited
 - A real-time GitHub contribution graph
 - An interactive 3D Rubik's Cube
+- A floating aquarium mode with animated fish and shrimp

 ## ✨ Features

 - **Interactive World Map**: Highlights countries visited, with zoom, pan, and hover effects
 - **GitHub Contribution Graph**: Real-time GitHub activity visualization
 - **Interactive 3D Rubik's Cube**: Built with Three.js and React Three Fiber
+- **Aquarium Mode**: Toggle a floating aquarium overlay with animated fish and shrimp swimming across your site.
+Fun, non-intrusive, and can be enabled/disabled with a button in the bottom-right corner.
 - **Responsive Design**: Optimized for all devices
 - **Dark/Light Mode**: Built-in theme switching
 - **Blog Support**: MDX-based blog with markdown support